ray-project/ray/doc/source/workflows/metadata.rst

-Observability is important for workflow - sometimes we not only want to get the output, but also want to gain insights on the internal states (e.g. to measure the performance or find the bottleneck).
+Observability is important for workflow - sometimes we not only want to get the output, but also want to gain insights on the internal states (e.g., to measure the performance or find bottlenecks).
 Workflow metadata provides a number of stats that helps understand the workflow, from basic running status and step options, to performance and user-imposed metadata.